tomaslibal/when-expires/README.md

 10.0.0.168 /bar/foo/cert.crt
 ```

-This relies on the host having `openssl` installed.
+This relies on each host having `openssl` installed.

 ## Check a certificate on a website